Xilinx/dma_ip_drivers/XDMA/linux-kernel/readme.txt

 The files in this directory provide Xilinx PCIe DMA drivers, example software, and example test scripts that can be used to exercise the Xilinx PCIe DMA IP.
+Also includes library and sample application for TSNLAB XDMA.

 This software can be used directly or referenced to create drivers and software for your Xilinx FPGA hardware design.